Recipes Nugget Markets Signature Recipes

 - Difficulty

-Slow cooking makes this lean cut flavorful, juicy and tender.
+Slow cooking makes this lean cut of beef flavorful, juicy, and tender.

 Ingredients